What hours do I have to work? Can my boss change my hours without checking with me?

 In some cases your employer may require you to not take some breaks or to have them at different times, to ensure that the business can smoothly.
 For example if you have sole charge at a retail outlet you may have to take your breaks only when it’s not busy.

-If your employer will not give you rest breaks (for business reasons), they must compensate you for this e.g. by paying you for the time you would have taken as a paid break; or with the same amount of time off at the end of the day.
+If your employer will not give you rest breaks (for business reasons), then they must compensate you for this e.g. by paying you for the time you would have taken as a paid break; or with the same amount of time off at the end of the day.
+You are entitled to this by law even if your employment agreement states otherwise.

 More about meal and rest break entitlements is on the Labour Information website.